-A Phase IIa challenge study to assess efficacy of the Plasmodium vivax malaria vaccine candidates ChAd63 PvDBP and MVA PvDBP in healthy adults living in the UK
+A Phase I/IIa clinical trial to assess the safety, immunogenicity and efficacy of the Plasmodium vivax malaria vaccine candidate PvDBPII in Matrix M1 in healthy adults living in the UK

 We would like to invite you to take part in a research study.
 Before you decide, it is important for you to understand why the research is being done and what it would involve.
 Please take time to read the following information carefully and discuss it with friends, relatives and your General Practitioner (GP) if you wish.